Center for Snow and Avalanche Studies

 What can Senator Beck Basin tell us about the big picture?

 Alpine mountain systems are known to be highly sensitive to their regional climatology and are an essential source of water supplies.
-The Senator Beck Basin Study Area, a 720 acre alpine catchment at the headwaters of the Uncompahgre River, in the western San Juan Mountains, constitutes an unique "mountain system monitoring" and research site because of its location adjacent to and immediately downwind of the Colorado Plateau, within the Upper Colorado River Basin, and very near to the headwaters of the Rio Grande River.
+The Senator Beck Basin Study Area, a 720 acre alpine catchment at the headwaters of the Uncompahgre River, in the western San Juan Mountains, constitutes a strategic mountain system monitoring and research site because of its location adjacent to and immediately downwind of the Colorado Plateau, within the Upper Colorado River Basin, and very near to the headwaters of the Rio Grande River.
 CSAS has invested in purpose-built, high-quality instrumentation and infrastructure capturing a broad set of integrative measurements, 24/7/365, monitoring the Basin's essential system behaviors at a tractable spatial scale.
-Already, this "single site" has produced dust-on-snow science with regional, national, and global ramifications, been a venue for development and testing of new snow science technologies, generated unique datasets that are now informing improvements to snow hydrology models and snowmelt forecasting, hosted several successful PhD and MSc candidates from a variety of mountain science disciplines, and supported new insights about how global changes in atmospheric processes may actually affect mountain systems.
-In short, Senator Beck Basin data and research have meaning and application well beyond the local watershed.

-Who are you approaching for funding?
+Who is CSAS approaching for funding?

-As opposed to the costs of "big" climate science, $135,000 shared annually among several agencies may represent a cost-effective option for acquiring otherwise scarce long-term data and field-based observations.
+Compared to the costs of "big" climate science, $135,000 shared annually among several agencies may represent a cost-effective option for acquiring otherwise scarce long-term data and field-based observations.

 The details: